RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Using DLWE on Non Landscape Meshes

       The effects are designed primarily for landscapes, but you can use them on a static mesh as well.
-To tell UDW and the Interaction components what surfaces the components should respond to (other than landscapes) you'll need to add physical materials to an array on UDW called "Physical Materials which Enable DLWE Interactions on Non-Landscapes".
+To tell UDW and the Interaction components what surfaces the components should respond to (other than landscape actors) you'll need to add physical materials to an array in the DLWE Interaction Settings asset selected on the interaction component.
+The array is called "Physical Materials which Enable DLWE Interactions on Non-Landscapes".
 Make sure your static meshes are using physmats in that array, and the DLWE Interaction components will respond to their collision as they do to landscapes.

-Also, make sure your static mesh is of the object type for "Landscape Object Type" set on
-UDW.
-By default this is World Static.
+      Virtual Shadow Maps

+      If your project uses virtual shadow maps, be sure to address how the landscape material will affect shadow map caching.
+I would recommend setting the landscape's "Shadow Cache Invalidation Behavior" to Rigid, to keep the WPO and Pixel Depth Offset used for the snow depth from constantly invalidating shadows.

 -----
 GLASS WINDOW RAIN DRIPS